FrkYldrm1/FrkYldrm1/README.md

 <h3>🤖 Agentic Companion</h3>

-AI-powered application combining a mobile client with an intelligent backend.
+AI-powered application combining a mobile frontend with an intelligent backend.

 <br>